nitinraj2001/zero-waste-society-hackcbs/README.md

 ## How to run this app

 Step 1 Clone the repository.

 Step 2 open waste-management-frontend in vscode and do npm install.

 Step 3 Now run ng serve --open.

-Step 4 Open waste-management-backend in intelij or eclipse Step 5 Do maven update to download dependencies.
+Step 4 Open waste-management-backend in intelij or eclipse

+Step 5 Do maven update to download dependencies.

 Step 5(b) Update applications.properties as per your mysql configuration and also create waste-management schema in db.

 Step 6 Run the backend application.

+Future work:- We are going to make etherum smart contract for waste tracking.